dilemmafixer19895/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, readable, and maintainable code first; optimize only when necessary and after profiling.
 Remember that clarity and simplicity often lead to better performance in the long run."

 This quote emphasizes that over-concern with efficiency early in development can lead to complex, hard-to-understand code.
 It's wiser to ensure your code works correctly and is maintainable before investing time in optimizations that may not yield significant improvements or could introduce bugs.
 Always make data-driven decisions for optimization based on actual performance metrics.

+# 2024-03-11
+- Today's programming wisdom: "Code is read far more often than it is written.
+Strive for clarity and simplicity to make your code easily understandable and maintainable by others, including your future self."

+In essence, this highlights the importance of writing clean, readable, and self-explanatory code.
+It's a reminder that while we focus on solving problems and implementing features, the long-term viability and efficiency of our software depends greatly on how well it can be understood and modified by others (and ourselves at a later date).
+This involves using clear naming conventions, writing concise functions, commenting effectively, and avoiding unnecessary complexity wherever possible.